nc0le/knowles-lab/README.md

 6. Normalize exitron data by finding exitron expression proportionate to expression of its surrounding regions.
 7. Identify previously annotated vs un-annotated exitrons.

+### Extended pipeline for detecting exitrons and classifying falsitrons